-I am often asked if Chinese medicine and Amma Therapy can be used to treat children.
+I am often asked if Asian medicine (Chinese medicine) and Amma Therapy can be used to treat children.
 The answer is–yes, of course and very effectively.
-But don’t limit Chinese medicine to just treatment of acute and chronic illness.
-The core principles of Chinese medicine and nutrition are actually about creating and maintaining wellness through all life stages and acting quickly when disharmonies arise.
-This is most important during growing and transitional years of childhood.
+But don’t limit Asian medicine to just treatment of acute and chronic illness.
+The core principles of Asian medicine are preventative in nature, focusing on creating and maintaining wellness through all life stages and acting quickly when disharmonies arise.
+This is most important during the growing and transitional years of childhood.

-As a practitioner and teacher of Chinese medicine and Holistic Nutrition I wasn’t overly surprised when my daughter, Clara (then 13) walked into the kitchen one day with tears streaming down her face.
+As a practitioner and teacher of Amma Therapy, Asian medicine and Holistic Nutrition I wasn’t overly surprised when my daughter, Clara (then 13) walked into the kitchen one day with tears streaming down her face.

 “I don’t know!
 I just burst into tears,” she sobbed, half angry, yet starting to giggle a little at my amusement – she too is a fire element.

-After a bit of inquiry and we had eliminated that there wasn’t an emergency.
+I did a bit of inquiry and we eliminated that there wasn’t an emergency.
 She wasn’t physically hurt, she hadn’t been in a fight, she’d burst into tears for no apparent reason.
 Actually, there was a reason–Liver Qi stagnation.
 During the teen years the Liver’s role of Free and Easy Flow of Qi and Blood becomes very active, coinciding with the changing hormones in teens.
 But it doesn’t necessarily move gracefully, often it stagnates and causes problems like wild mood swings, PMS, irritability, and anger outbursts.
-Observation of her tongue and pulse confirmed the assessment, I gave Clara a quick reminder of what Liver Qi stagnation is, gave her a little apple cider vinegar (sour moves Liver quickly).
+Observation of her tongue and pulse confirmed the assessment, I gave Clara a quick reminder of what Liver Qi stagnation is and gave her a little apple cider vinegar (sour moves Liver quickly).
 I added in Hsiao Yao Wan, a classic formula for Liver Qi stagnation and some Spleen issues is a common formula given to teens.
 Then we found some good humor in the silliness of the emotional roller coaster and she went back to whatever she had been doing before.

-Now don’t jump at the last statement.
+I am not disregarding emotions or moods.
 Moods swings are indeed real, but how we choose to engage with these ebbs and flows are what matters.
 I wanted Clara to see that her emotions can be powerful, but they aren’t all of her and she doesn’t have to get lost in them.
 Like the weather, emotions and thoughts flow in and out of our being.
 We can identify them, observe them and act on them if it’s necessary.
 Problems arise when we spend too long in any emotion or become addicted to being that emotion.
 As a culture, American’s are often deeply attached to their emotions and often let them run amok.
 It’s not uncommon to run into worriers who are worried that everything is going so well, that there is nothing to worry about.
 Left unchecked, they make something to worry about.
 Others are angry if they don’t have something to be angry about.
 Again, left unchecked, they will find or create anger.
-It’s not the emotion that’s the problem, it’s our relationship to the emotion and what we do with it.
-Children and teens (especially) may get overly involved emotions.
+It’s not the emotion that’s the problem, it’s our relationship or habituation to the emotion and what we do with that energy that matters.
+Children and teens especially may get overly involved emotions.
 And it requires learning to manage them so that they don’t become harmful in their lives.
-Watch the Disney channel for 15 minutes if you need proof.
+Watch the Disney channel for 15 minutes if you need proof – everyone is reactionary.
 Back from the tangent.
 The point of the example wasn’t that their was anything wrong with what Clara was experiencing, it was simply new, a bit overwhelming and she didn’t have the skills yet to know how to respond.
 Gentle shifts in the diet, and a little guidance can work wonders in helping children deal with possible ups and downs before they become a situation that actually merits “treatment”.
-For example–Liver Qi stagnation left un-addressed can magnify into painful menstrual cycle, extreme mood pattern, anger, resentment, digestive issues and so much more.
+For example – Liver Qi stagnation left un-addressed can magnify into painful menstrual cycle, extreme mood pattern, anger, resentment, digestive issues and so much more.
 I wanted to nip that in the bud.

-The good news is, children’s system respond quickly to Chinese medicine and nutritional shifts, they are clearer and less congested than those of us who have had years to get stuck.
+The good news is, children’s system respond quickly to Asian medicine and nutritional shifts, they are clearer and less congested than those of us who have had years to get stuck.

 When children are born, their systems are immature both physically and energetically.
 The meridians (channels) of Qi aren’t fully developed.
 Traditionally, we say their digestion and immune systems are fully mature at about 8-9 years of age.
 This isn’t a bad thing…it just is, they are budding and growing.
 It’s what the parents do during these developmental years that is important.
 In this culture, we are seeing the results from lack of good nourishing food and health habits, so much so, that the current generation of children has a shorter life expectancy than their parents–which is a shameful.
 However, there is always hope and there are always ways to improve.

-Stages of growth and development according to Chinese medicine
+Stages of growth and development according to Asian medicine

-Infants–Fragile yet strong.
+Infants – Fragile yet strong.
 Babies’ systems are amazing.
 Focus is placed on building the immunity and the digestive organs.
 Much of this is done with treating the mother during the nursing stages and through baby’s first foods like pumpkin, broths and whole grain porridge.
-Focus is also placed on treating acute disharmonies as soon as they appear like colds or sleep disturbances.
+We treat acute disharmonies like colds, flu, fever, digestive and sleep disharmonies as soon as they appear.

-Teens– A major watershed phase (7 year cycle in girls and 8 year cycle in boys).
+Teens – A major watershed phase (7 year cycle in girls and 8 year cycle in boys).
 Expanding independence, changing hormones and drama.
 Along with the physical changes come the mental and emotional changes (hopefully growth).
 The teen, no longer a child, and not quite and adult is working on further refining their identity, theirs, hopes, dreams and ambitions–hopefully in meaningful and healthy ways.
 The nutritional needs of a teen varies from an infant or child and in the teenage years it can vary between girls and boys and athletic to non-athletic.
-Chinese medicine is absolutely beautiful dealing with conditions like acne, PMS, anemia, and hormonal imbalances.
+Asian medicine is absolutely beautiful dealing with conditions like acne, PMS, anemia, and hormonal imbalances.
 It’s been my experience in the last 5-8 years of my practice that there is a significant rise of serious conditions in teens from mono to extreme immune deficiencies and collapse of Yang.

 Know the child